-Many marijuana users and critics were surprised to hear the results of a 2012 University of California San Francisco (UCSF) study that discovered that marijuana smokers do less damage to their lungs than cigarette smokers…and that marijuana may even help the lungs.
+Many of us were surprised to hear the results of a 2012 University of California San Francisco (UCSF) study that discovered that marijuana smokers do far less damage to their lungs than cigarette smokers…and that marijuana may even help the lungs.

 According to World Health Organization worldwide estimates, at least six million people die each year from smoking cigarettes.

-So far, nobody has documented a case of someone dying from smoking marijuana.
+The funny thing is, nobody has documented a case of someone dying from marijuana inhalation.

 When you burn plant material and take it into your lungs, you’re taking in some pretty bad stuff, whether it’s a marijuana cigarette or a Marlboro.